This topic is a small semantic game with words. But it seems to be a serious business.

 Who’s been behind the buying of pot stocks?
 I have a hunch that its investors tend to be young.
 It’s the millennials.

 There is the potential for marijuana to be traded as a commodity, similar to how corn and other agricultural products are now bought and sold, or as asset-based security, similar to the way mortgages have long been bundled and sold to investors.
 Who knows, the cannabis futures market might be the largest futures market in the world.

-But Bitcoin has no intention, it isn’t in its nature, to become mainstream on the market.
+But Bitcoin has no plan to become mainstream on the market, it isn’t in its nature.

-Working in bitcoin’s favor is that retail investors predominantly control the show.
+Going in bitcoin’s favor, retail investors predominantly control the show.
 The most bitcoin trading occurs on decentralized cryptocurrency exchanges, and institutional investors usually want nothing to do with these decentralized exchanges, bitcoin is driven by the emotions of retail investors, rather than by fundamental reason.
 And emotions can be the most powerful tool in pushing Bitcoin’s valuations higher.